3box/go-ds-s3/README.md

 If the access and secret key are blank they will be loaded from the usual ~/.aws/.

-The key transform allows you to specify how data is stored behind S3 keys.
+The shard function allows you to specify how data is stored behind S3 keys.
 It must be one of the available methods:

-`default`
+`/repo/s3/shard/v1/identity/0`
 - No sharding.

-`suffix`
+`/repo/s3/shard/v1/prefix/<n>`
+- Shards by storing block data at a key with the n first characters of its CID.
+E.g. `CIQJ7IHP/CIQJ7IHPGOFUJT5UMXIW6CUDSNH6AVKMEOXI3UM3VLYJRZUISUMGCXQ`

+`/repo/s3/shard/v1/suffix/<n>`
-- Shards by storing block data at a key with a `data` suffix.
-E.g. `CIQJ7IHPGOFUJT5UMXIW6CUDSNH6AVKMEOXI3UM3VLYJRZUISUMGCXQ/data`
+- Shards by storing block data at a key with the n last characters of its CID.
+E.g. `CXQ/CIQJ7IHPGOFUJT5UMXIW6CUDSNH6AVKMEOXI3UM3VLYJRZUISUMGCXQ`

-`next-to-last/2`
+`/repo/s3/shard/v1/next-to-last/<n>`
-- Shards by storing block data based on the second to last 2 characters of its key.
+- Shards by storing block data at a key with the second to last n characters of its CID.
 E.g. `CX/CIQJ7IHPGOFUJT5UMXIW6CUDSNH6AVKMEOXI3UM3VLYJRZUISUMGCXQ`

 If you are on another S3 compatible provider, e.g. Linode, then your config should be: